Empowering Democratic women to run - and win

-The ideal candidate will have a proven ability to oversee and manage multiple complex projects simultaneously, a positive track record seeking out and building collaborative relationships with diverse stakeholders, will be committed to getting results in a fast-paced environment, and is able to handle a heavy workload without dropping the ball.
-This position requires the ability to manage your own time with a ton of perseverance, drive, and self-management.
-This position is an opportunity to engage with elected officials, non-profit leaders, and candidates across the state to build the movement towards equitable gender representation in government.
+The ideal candidate will have a proven ability to oversee and manage multiple complex projects simultaneously, exceptional organizational skills, a background in social media and written communications, and will be committed to getting results in a fast-paced environment.
+The candidate should have the ability to manage their own time with a ton of perseverance and self-management.
+This position is also an opportunity to engage with elected officials, non-profit leaders, and candidates across the state to build the movement towards equitable gender representation in government.

 About Emerge Colorado